rastislavcore/gitprofile/README.md

 };
 ```

 You can create your own custom theme by modifying these values.
-Theme is set in css by using `@theme` directive.
+The theme is set in CSS using the `@theme` directive.
 Look at `src/styles/index.css` for more details.
 We use Tailwind CSS 4 for the theme.

 ### Google Analytics